EugeneCarbado/100DaysOfCodeJournel/journal/round-1-log.md

 * Progress today - Nothing much today.
 I was playing with negative margins abit in bootstrap and I discovered how to get rid of padding and margins.
 * Challenges you faced - Negative margin on the right hand side.
 * Tasks for tomorrow - Make another hero section

+## Day 82

+* Project you are working on - N/A
+* Progress today - No update today.
+I joined udacity's front end nano degree course.
+It starts tomorrow.
+* Challenges you faced - N/A
+* Tasks for tomorrow - Start course.